FreneticFurry/VRChat-Udon-Anti-Cheat-System/README.md

 {Planned Future Updates}

 1. Editor UI or a method to automatically setup anti-personal mirror & anti-camera to prevent "ESP"ing/ seeing players through walls
-2. Overhauling some detection methods with some better & newer ones (should happen sometime soon?)
+2. -Overhauling some detection methods with some better & newer ones (should happen sometime soon?)-

 {Terms}